 Explore health content from A to Z.

 I need information about...

-Health studies have shown that smoking can affect your heart as well as your lungs.
-Smoking also raises your risk of certain cancers.
-While you are pregnant, smoking also affects your unborn child.
+Health studies show that smoking can affect your heart as well as your lungs.
+Smoking also raises your risk for certain cancers.
+While you are pregnant, smoking affects your unborn child.
 It reduces oxygen and blood flow to your baby.
 This may cause bleeding problems that can put your pregnancy at risk, or even cause miscarriage or stillbirth.

 When you smoke during pregnancy, you put your baby’s health at risk.
-Any or all of the problems below are more likely to occur.
+Any or all of the problems below are more likely to happen:

 Your baby is more likely to be born too soon (premature birth).
-When this happens, the baby’s lungs and other organs may not be fully formed.
+When that happens, your baby’s lungs and other organs may not be fully formed.

 Your baby could have a low weight at birth.
-This does not make delivering the baby easier.
+That does not make delivering the baby easier.
 In fact, a low-birth-weight baby is at greater risk during labor.

-Your baby could have breathing problems, such as asthma or allergies.
+Your baby could have breathing problems, like asthma or allergies.

-Recent studies suggest that your baby might run a greater risk of sudden infant death syndrome (SIDS).
+Recent studies suggest that your baby might run a greater risk for sudden infant death syndrome (SIDS).

 Smoking during pregnancy may be linked with childhood behavior problems and slower progress during the early years of school.